ViolaCrellin/CV/ViolaCrellin.md

 Like 0.8% of the population, I’m a female INTJ.
 I’m a right-brained left-brain.
 I view the world like a game of chess and automatically deduce order from chaos.
 I live for solving problems.
 The more difficult the problem and the more terse it's solution, the better.

 Like 0.0002% of the population, I’m a Cambridge graduate with ADHD.
 I make lateral mental leaps fuelled by high-focus high-octane curiosity.
-My motto is ‘being insatiably curious can be curiously satisfying.’
+My motto is "being insatiably curious can be curiously satisfying."

-My three favorite questions are “Why?”, “What if? and “Does it work?”
+My three favorite questions are “Why?”, “What if?" and “Does it work?”

 For the past three years I have worked as an Advertising, Business and Innovation strategist.
 The problems I was solving initially seemed interesting, but then I was hit with a new problem - the problems were getting easier and easier.
 After unleashing MoneySupermarket's bootilicious Dave upon the world, I decided to call it quits as an Advertising Strategist.
 For a bit of fun and to buy some time whilst I figured out where I could find more difficult problems to solve, I worked with Charlie Brooker on his 2015 Wipe.
 Having emerged relatively unscathed from the Makers Academy bootcamp, I'm now looking for my first role as a Junior Developer.
 I hope to work with others who are evangelical about clean code, TDD and pair programming, perhaps whilst picking up C# and C++.

+## What To Check Out On My Github

+#### LocalHost

+A webapp that connects tourists to locals willing to show them around their hood.

+Built using:
+- Angular front-end
+- Google Maps API Wizardry
+- Rails back-end

+#### Opposing Views

+We found that many people would rather read news articles that reinforce their view of the world rather than challenge it.
+And so, we created a webapp that helps people to challenge their point of view by recommending news articles from news sources that have the opposite political leanining to those they have been reading.

+How it works:
+It parses URLs that the user has read recently, extracting the news sources they have read articles from as well as frequent topic keywords.
+Through some back-end algorithmic crunching, we find a news source to suggest along with the top topic keyword to ensure that, for example, if you have been reading a lot of Daily Mail articles about immigration, you are connected to a Guardian article on immigration to balance your point of view.

+Built Using:
+- Angular
+- Webhose API (to find news articles)
+- Rails back-end

 ## Things I can do (other than code)